Sempronia (sister of the Gracchi): Later years

 Sempronia lived quietly after her husband's death with her mother.
-After her younger brother also died in 121 BC, his property was confiscated by a vindictive Senate.
-Her mother Cornelia Africana died later that year, leaving her property by special exemption to her infant granddaughter Sempronia (below).
+After her younger brother also died in 121 BC, Sempronia's mother Cornelia died later that year, leaving her property by special exemption to her infant granddaughter.

 Years after the death of Sempronia's husband Scipio, she was embroiled in another public scandal.
 Around 100 BC, one Roman politician quickly gained a reputation by claiming to be the bastard son of Sempronia's brother, Tiberius Gracchus.
-This Roman politician was named Lucius Equitus.
-It is possible that this scandal was influenced by the prior rumor that Sempronia and her brother had shared an incestuous relationship while Scipio was still alive, implying that Equitus was the result of this union.
+This Roman politician was named Lucius Equitius.
+It is possible that this scandal was influenced by the prior rumor that Sempronia and her brother had shared an incestuous relationship while Scipio was still alive, implying that Equitius was the result of this union.

-Regardless of whether the rumor of incest had taken hold, one tribune did seek confirmation from Sempronia that Lucius Equitus was indeed the direct descendant of her brother.
-It was demanded that Sempronia kiss Lucius Equitus in the Forum to provide proof of his claim as only surviving child of Tiberius Gracchus.
+Regardless of whether the rumor of incest had taken hold, one tribune did seek confirmation from Sempronia that Lucius Equitius was indeed the direct descendant of her brother.
+It was demanded that Sempronia kiss Lucius Equitius in the Forum to provide proof of his claim as only surviving child of Tiberius Gracchus.
 The general public was elated at the prospect of Tiberius Gracchus having a surviving descendant, but Sempronia would not confirm the rumor, indignantly denying it.
-Now, it is widely accepted that Lucius Equitus was not related to the Gracchus family in any way.
+Now, it is widely accepted that Lucius Equitius was not related to the Gracchus family in any way.